Q: Should all of My Social Media Usernames be the Same?

 You’ll be easier to find – Once you begin using a standard username, you will be easier to find on many other social networks.
 When you do this you can be more easily mentioned, tagged and connected to because people won’t have to constantly wonder what username you go by on each network.

 Example — Trying doing a google search for one of your usernames, @youryusername and see what comes up.
-Now do one using the name of a friend of mine, Erin Dunigan, @edunny.
+Now search using the name of a friend of mine, Erin Dunigan, @edunny.
 The top three for her are Twitter, Instagram and her website . . . as it should be.

 You’ll be easier to connect to the you in other places – Because more and more sites are beginning to connect to one another (You share instagram and crosspost on twitter, for example), having a standard user name allows people to mention you across networks and avoid awkward tags of strangers . . . not that I have EVER done that.